...

 The clamping stage keeps the mold in place and opens it up at the right times.
 After, the injection unit receives the plastic granules through the hopper before melting them and supplying the liquified material into the mold.
 The molten plastic begins to solidify after it comes in contact with the interior part of the mold.
 After sufficient cooling, you can open the mold to eject the final part.
 Proper mold design prevents defects and is important for undercut injection molding.

-Key Differences Between Injection Molding and Vacuum Casting
+Key Differences Between Vacuum Casting vs Injection Molding

-Vacuum casting and injection molding are both semi-automated manufacturing processes.
+Vacuum Casting vs Injection Molding are both semi-automated manufacturing processes.
 They both use a mold for fabricating parts.
 However, they differ in the following ways:

 Cost